Iliasnolsson/MathEnhancer/README.md

-MathEnhancerKit
+MathEnhancer
 ===============

-MathEnhancerKit is a Swift package that provides extensions to the Swift math library.
+MathEnhancer is a Swift package that provides extensions to the Swift math library.
 It includes a range of useful math functions and utility methods that expand upon the functionality of the Swift core library.

 Features
 --------